winggiver/wtm-website/README.md

-# wth-website
-Site template for Women Techmakers Hamburg.
+# Women Techmakers HH Site Template

-This is the first website for the Women Techmakers Hamburg group.
+First website for the Women Techmakers Hamburg Group.

 ##Questions?

-Reach out to the front end developers working on this template.
+Reach out to the front end devs working on this template.

 ilithya --> https://github.com/ilithya